aib93/aib93.github.io/_pages/about.md

 <p style="font-size:15px">
-I obtained my PhD cum laude from the University of Bologna in Financial Mathematics as part of a Marie-Curie EID project.
+I obtained my PhD cum laude from the University of Bologna in Financial Mathematics as part of a Marie-Curie ITN-EID project.
 I have obtained my Master's degree in Quantitative Finance at the VU Amsterdam and my Bachelor's degree in Applied Mathematics from the Delft University of Technology.
 </p>

 <p style="font-size:15px">